 Your child's progress will be continually monitored by the class teacher, and reviewed formally with the headteacher every term in reading, writing and maths.
-The SENCo will also monitor the progress of pupil's with SEND, and check they are making good progress with the support provided.
+The SENDCo will also monitor the progress of pupil's with SEND, and check they are making good progress with the support provided.
 Each term the head of school reports to the governors about the levels of special needs within the school, and they are informed of the progress made by pupils with SEND.

-At the end of each key stage (at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
+At the end of key stage 2 (year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do, and the results that are published nationally.